 Use proper hand position.

-Proper hand position in Yoga poses With all yoga poses that have your hands on the ground, keep your fingers open wide, with the 3rd, middle finger pointing straight ahead like I show in the picture to the right.
+With all yoga poses that have your hands on the ground, keep your fingers open wide, with the 3rd, middle finger pointing straight ahead like I show in the picture below.
+I now call this "Starfish" hands.

 This will really help you root down with your hands, increasing your balance and steadiness in the pose.
 This yoga tip is extremely helpful!